Search the Handbook

 Return of Equipment/Closure of Accounts and Projects

-1. Before leaving campus, all library materials, equipment checked out from the Center for Teaching Excellence and Learning Technologies or the Computing and Telecommunications Center, or any equipment or remaining supplies purchased with State of Kansas or FHSU Foundation funds or from Graduate School research grants, external grants, or external contracts must be returned.
+1. Before leaving campus, all library materials, equipment checked out from Technology Services, or any equipment or remaining supplies purchased with State of Kansas or FHSU Foundation funds or from Graduate School research grants, external grants, or external contracts must be returned.

 2. Faculty/unclassified staff members holding external grants, research grants, external contracts, or external research contracts should consult the Grants Office and the Business Office in order that proper arrangements may be made for the liquidation or transfer of the grant and the proper disposition of any equipment or supplies secured under the grant or contract.